Websoft9Archive/ansible-ghost/docs/stack-installation.md

     server_name ghost.yourdomain.com;
    ```

-6. Use SFTP to connect the server.
-Modify the URL domain address into yours in [Ghost configuration file](/stack-components.md#ghost).
+6. Use SFTP to connect the server and modify the URL domain address into yours in [Ghost configuration file](/stack-components.md#ghost).
    ```
    {
    "url": "http://ghost.yourdomain.com",